Dropio12/MyPortfolio/Portfolio-main/README.md

 Your feedback is greatly appreciated!
 If you have any suggestions or find any issues, feel free to reach out via email, propose changes through a fork, or create an issue directly.
 I value your input and am always looking to improve.

 ## 📜 License
-The content of this portfolio is currently not under any specific license.
+The content of this portfolio is currently under any specific license.